Skip to main content

 JQ formulas let you apply JQ queries to any JSON column in your table.
 The result is written into a new column (stored as JSON), giving you full control over nested data without leaving Databar.

-JQ formulas are a transformation — they do not consume any credits.
+JQ formulas are a transformation.
+They do not consume any credits.

 What is JQ?